 - Wide variety of colors, patterns, and finishes available

-cabinets Laminate Cons:
+Cabinets Laminate Cons:

 - Can look less authentic than natural wood